The complexity of smooth words over binary alphabets: Preliminaries

 \begin{claim}[{\cite[Theorem 16]{Huang}}] Let $\mathpzc{A} = \{a,b\}$ be an even alphabet.
 Then

 \end{claim}

 We notice that \Cref{mistake1,mistake2} conflict with \Cref{CfTheta}, and in fact they are false.
-The mistake comes from the fact that the proofs use an incorrect definition of finite derivative: the correct operation is $\mathcal{D}_f$ as introduced in \Cref{Df}, note that it is also defined in \cite{Huang} and denoted by $\rho$; but the author uses the different operation $D$ defined as follows.
+The mistake comes from the fact that the proofs use an incorrect definition of the finite derivative: the correct operation is $\mathcal{D}_f$ as introduced in \Cref{Df}, note that it is also defined (and denoted by $\rho$) by Huang in \cite{Huang}; but in the proofs he uses the different operation $D$ defined as follows.

 \begin{definition} Over a binary alphabet $\mathpzc{A}$, we define the map